yang-song/APDLM/README.md

 ### Notes

-The AlexNet weight `AlexNetWeightsSingleDimensionOutput.dat` used for finetuning is too large for GitHub.
-Please contact the authors for it.
+The AlexNet weight `AlexNetWeightsSingleDimensionOutput.dat` used for finetuning is available at this [Google drive](https://drive.google.com/file/d/1wRiDvwVJGR00ZwaWSW5MvavZIxfi81Dl/view?usp=sharing).